 Designing an engaging and enriching experience through your eLearning courses takes a collaborative effort.
-Building great courses means bringing together the expertise of the instructional designer, subject matter expert, developer, and designer.
+Building great courses means bringing together the expertise of the instructional designer, SME(subject matter expert), developer, and designer.
 And this requires a smooth eLearning development collaboration.

 eLearning development collaboration is all about creating an environment for eLearning developers to work asynchronously.
-Irrespective of the team is sitting in one room or different parts of the world.
+Irrespective of the team’s different locations.

-The end goal is an online course so awesome that it is liked and can be accessed by everyone.
+The end goal is an online course so outstanding that it is liked and be accessed by everyone.

-Collaboration on an eLearning project starts with understanding the challenges of the learners, objectives of learners, and goals of the business.
+Collaboration on an eLearning project starts with understanding the challenges and the objectives of learners, and the goal(s) of the business.

 Every member of the eLearning development team should share their knowledge and understanding of the project.
 Input from everyone is necessary so that clear expectations can be set when assigning tasks.

-Creating an engaging online course required all stakeholders to even review each other work in fixed intervals.
+Creating an engaging online course requires all stakeholders to review each other’s work in fixed intervals.
 This creates an environment for eLearning teams to be a part of a continuous review and feedback loop.

 Though there are multiple stages in eLearning development, Here are some tips that will help you build an awesome eLearning team that is highly productive and efficient to create awesome and engaging online eLearning courses.

 An eLearning project team consists of multiple people with expertise in different fields.
-Additionally, there are external stakeholders involved eg. clients or reviewers for getting feedback and approval on the project.
+Additionally, there are external stakeholders involved e.g. clients or reviewers for getting feedback and approval on the project.
 You’ll need to harness the benefits of collaborative technologies for this.

 It makes it quite obvious that if multiple stakeholders communicate in different platforms or software then managing the project will become complex and exhaustive.
 Secondly, there are scenarios where two people from the team eg. developer and designer could be working on the same piece of content.

-It is therefore extremely important that we use collaborative authoring and review tools while working on an eLearning development process.
+Therefore, it becomes extremely important that we use collaborative authoring and review tools for an effective eLearning development collaboration.
 Having one single, collaborative, and cloud-based tool helps in lots of other functions of an eLearning course development process.

 We already talked about using collaborative tools.
 This tip is based on the foundation of having all communication in one place making it easier for the team to understand the in’s and out’s of the project.

 As a team, we could be using different communication channels eg. emails, conference calls, messages, and chats.
-It’s ok to use different modes for communication for business communication purposes.
-However, when working on a certain project all communication or at least all-important communication must happen within one single platform.
+It’s OK to use different modes for communication for business communication purposes.
+However, when working on a certain project all communication or at least all-important communication must happen within a single platform.

-Having various team members brings in a lot of inputs, ideas, and suggestions for eLearning content development.
+Having various team members means having a lot of inputs, ideas, and suggestions for eLearning content development.
 A lot of ideas and suggestions can be very effective or it could be hazardous as it could make the decision-making process very complex.

 It is therefore advisable that even before eLearning development teams start working on the prototypes they should finalize and agree on the online course storyboard.
 There would be iterations throughout the development process, as it is inevitable to avoid improvements and optimization once the content is created and tested.
 However, having an agreement with the client on the main/core storyboard and the prototype will help stick to one plan and not deviate from the entire storyboard.

 One of the phases of the eLearning development process is to build prototypes.
-Think of a prototype as a sample build of the let’s say one module only.
-Instead of building the complete course and then finding bugs is not advisable.
-It is based on the foundation of agile development, which enforces to build in small chunks and keeping move fast.
+Think of a prototype as a sample build one module of the many in your eLearning content.
+Instead of building the complete course and then finding the bugs which are not advisable.
+It is based on the foundation of agile development, which enforces building in small chunks to always keep moving forward.

-To effectively build the prototype use all the necessary information from the initial planning and brainstorming discussions.
+To effectively build the prototype, use all the necessary information from the initial planning and brainstorming discussions.
 Setup the foundation course development plan and build a sample course out of it.
-Next, get your team to review this prototype and once the project manager is sure that the team is moving in the right direction and the course prototype build is asper the client agreement, then send it for client review.
+Next, get your team to review this prototype and once the project manager is sure that the team is moving in the right direction and the course prototype build is as per the client agreement, then send it for client review.
 This way you’ll be ensuring eLearning development collaboration.

 Allowing the client to review the prototype and having their feedback would save your team a lot of time and effort throughout the eLearning development process.
 And even your client gets a fair idea as to what they can expect in the final eLearning course.

-Now that you have the above tips handy, here comes the last but the most important one.
+Now that you have the above tips, here comes the last but the most important one.